-(1) A crematorium manager must not operate a crematorium, or permit a crematorium to be operated, unless the crematorium equipment
+(1) A crematorium manager must not operate a crematorium, or permit a crematorium to be operated, unless the crematorium equipment complies with any guidelines issued by the Director of Local Government under subregulation (2).

 - (2) The Director of Local Government may, by notice in the Gazette, issue guidelines in respect of equipment used in crematoriums. - (3) A notice under subregulation (2) is not a statutory rule for the purposes of the Rules Publication Act 1953.